 Measures taken to improve degraded or removed ecosystems following exposure to impacts that cannot be completely avoided or minimised

 Measures taken to compensate for any residual, adverse impacts after full implementation of the previous three steps of the mitigation hierarchy

-Management plans, for both construction and operation, will be developed once environmental impacts have been determined.
+Environmental management plans, for both construction and operation, will be developed once the environmental impacts of the proposed development have been determined.